Break It Off (PinkPantheress song)

-"Break It Off" is a song by British singer-songwriter PinkPantheress.
-It was officially released on 4 June 2021 through Elektra and Parlophone Records, as the lead single from her debut mixtape To Hell with It, and is also her debut single.
+"Break It Off" is a song by British singer-songwriter and record producer PinkPantheress.
+It was officially released on 4 June 2021 through Elektra and Parlophone Records, as her debut single and serving as the lead single from her debut mixtape To Hell with It which was released later the same year.
 An uptempo drum and bass and experimental pop song about heartbreak, it was written and produced by PinkPantheress and Adam F, and samples F's song "Circles".
 A snippet of the song went viral on TikTok, and it subsequently peaked at number 74 on the UK Singles Chart and at number 30 on the Billboard Hot Rock & Alternative Songs chart.
 A visualizer for the song was directed by Malt Disney and released on 21 June 2021.

 Background and composition

 "Break It Off" is an uptempo, "heartbreak-infused" drum and bass and experimental pop song with "sugary" vocals from PinkPantheress, who wrote and produced the song while she was at university, which samples the drum and bass song "Circles" by English DJ Adam F. DIYs Chris Taylor described it as "a tale of late-night yearning", and Steffanee Wang of Nylon called it "a dizzying mix of breakbeats and edgy pop elements".
 After PinkPantheress posted a clip of the song to TikTok in March, it went viral and was used in over 500,000 videos on the platform.